lmangani/ClickHeus/README.md

 ###### 2: Define a Query
 Using the `queries` array, define a new `clickhouse` query to execute and associate it with metrics bucket `g`

+Place your value last in your query, and mark its position using the `counter_position` parameter.
 ```
 "queries":[
 		{